Quid2/model/README.md

-Derive a model of a data type using Generics.
+Derivation of data type models from Haskell data types.